Samuel J. Murray: Early life

-He was hired as a printer's devil by Victor Eugene Mauger, who was so impressed with the young Murray, that he paid for him to go to England to learn the playing card printing business at the Goodall plant in London.
+He was hired as a printer's devil by Victor Eugene Mauger, where Murray learned from a worked sent to the US from the Goodall plant in London.

 Rising fortunes

 After his attempt to start a small playing card plant in Montreal, Quebec, Canada was thwarted by a money panic, Murray was recruited in 1881 by Colonel Robert J. Morgan of the Russell & Morgan Company, to assist in the manufacture of playing cards at their plant in Cincinnati.

-Here, Murray thrived and with him, the fortunes of Russell & Morgan.
+Here, Murray thrived and with him, the fortunes of Russell & Morgan:

-"The advent of Mr. Murray marked the advancement of the concern to the first rank as a playing card manufacturing establishment.
-He not only made the plant highly efficient, but when he found that any device was needed he evolved it himself and astounded his company by his ability to meet any emergency no matter how difficult."

 Murray had a falling out with Russell & Morgan and in 1886 went off on his own to form the National Playing Card Company in Indianapolis – a move that Russell & Morgan came to regret.
 According to one source, as a competitor, Murray "was a serious menace to the Russell & Morgan Company and as a matter of self preservation, the latter bought him out, consolidating the Indianapolis concern with the United States Playing Card Company."

 As a concession, Murray was given a "block of stock in the merger" and "unrestricted charge of the manufacture of playing cards."
 After this, he was steadfast in his loyalty to the United States Playing Card Company, even turning down an offer of $2 million by a big printing house in New York.

 Murray is credited with several inventions including the re-usable paper box, a machine for cutting cardboard, and a streamlined process for printing and packaging playing cards.